harmane4/Weather-Dashboard/README.md

 The UV index also has a color the indicates when the conditions are favorable (green), moderate (orange) and severe (red).

-The 5 day forcast for the searched city is displayed with teh date, icon represented the weather conditions, the temperature, the wind speed, and the humidity.
+The 5 day forcast for the searched city is displayed with the date, icon represented the weather conditions, the temperature, the wind speed, and the humidity.

+After a city is searched for it appears under the Search History and remains there after the page has been refreshed.

 ## Problems
-After a city is searched for it only appears as a list item under Search History after the page has been refreshed.

-After a city is searched for it remains in the search bar.

-If a city is misspelt nothing loads on the page.
+If a city is spelt incorrectly nothing loads on the page.

 When the city is click on in the search history the current weather conditions do not reappear.

+## Technologies Used

+Open Weater API

 ## Usage